v1.0.5 macOS release iOS in App Store review AGPL-3.0

 • Daemon, CLI, Cursor / VS Code panel

-• Self-hosted quota runner for Claude Code & Codex
+• Self-hosted quota runner — Claude Code & Codex

 • Optional Firebase sync — metadata only